 It’s not exactly a Sri Lankan food, but those innocent looking chili peppers on the plate above are far from kind.

 Known as the “Cobra Chili,” these little guys were so delicious, but they nearly burnt a hole in my tongue.

-This Jaffna squid was chopped into small pieces before being fried with peppers, onions, and a spiced tomato based sauce.
-It was wonderful along with rice and curry and a few parathas.
+This Jaffna squid was chopped into small pieces before being fried with peppers, onions, and a spice filled tomato based sauce.

 20. Candied Shrimp Curry

 When I spotted these little blacked shrimps in the glass cabinet in Jaffna, I couldn’t pass them up.
 Luckily they were just as tasty as they looked, a marvelous blend of curry spices coating each and every part of the shrimp bodies.

 21. Egg Hoppers (Appa)

 Hoppers which are also known as appa, are an iconic food of Sri Lanka.